Xananax/fs-meta/readme.md

 options is an object and may contain:
 - `separator`: a string that specifies the separator between arguments.
 Defaults to ':'
 - `commandSeparator`: a string that specifies the separator between a command and arguments.
 Defaults to '/'
+- All other options are transferred to `fsm.boxed` which `makeAPI` uses internally

 returns a function `api` of the following signature:
 ```js